alanwsmith/doc-write-image-loader/README.md

 Versioning
 ----------

+- Experimented with adding `-#-#-#` to the filename, but there's no need.
+Changing the class name is all that's required (i.e. stuff will break because of that, there's no need to add the extra tripwire of the filename.)

 - The primary class's name contains a semantic version number.
 - The major and minor veresions are always defined.
 - The patch version is always `x`.